 Step 1: Maintain a Healthy Body Weight

 As you already know, being overweight is a big risk factor for diabetes.
 Maintaining a healthy body weight can greatly reduce your risk.
-In fact, experts claim that every 2.2 pounds lost reduces your risk of diabetes by 16 percent.
+In fact, experts claim that every 2.2 pounds lost reduces your risk of the disease by 16 percent.

 Step 2: Partake in Physical Activity

-Making sure you get an adequate amount of physical activity will not only help you maintain your physical health and a good body weight, it will also help you lower your risk of diabetes.
-Research suggests that the best way to reduce your risk of diabetes is aerobic exercise and resistance training.
+Making sure you get an adequate amount of physical activity will not only help you maintain your physical health and a good body weight, it will also help you lower your risk of the disease.
+Research suggests that the best way to reduce your risk of the disease is aerobic exercise and resistance training.